Dear AuPair.com community,

 How is the virus going to affect the program?

-Impossibility to travel: again, given the measures taken by the countries, there may be serious restrictions to travelling.
+Impossibility to travel: again, given the measures taken by the countries, there may be serious restrictions on travelling.
 We suggest that you check the travel companies' websites to get updates.
 Consider that most airlines refund the cost of the cancelled flights.
 You have to check your flight status in order to get more information.
 See the information regarding the locking of the Schengen borders below.

 Problems in getting a visa: there may be delays due to the impossibilities of embassies to submit visa documents.
 Please, check the Host Country’s embassy website in order to know whether they are working regularly or not.